Psalms91-50-23/fullstack-todo-auth/README.md

 Go into the user or todos table to see which one you added
 ```

-## Want to test it on Insomnia? create your routes "Todo" the following
+## Want to test it in Insomnia?
+Create your routes "Todo" the following

 ```
 Make sure Header tab has "Content-Type" as header set and value application/json